 So, let me gently remind you that you if your children are to understand the correct information about their bodies, it needs to come from you and more than once.
 Otherwise, they’ll get information from other sources, some correct and some not.

 Get over the giggles and just do it.
-If I could teach my class the parts of the male anatomy while being observed by my vice-principal (yes, horribly true!) then you can talk to your kids in the privacy of your own home.
+(If I could teach my class the parts of the male anatomy while being observed by my vice-principal (yes, true story!) then you can talk to your kids in the privacy of your own home.
+I promise.)